kattaliraees/libuv-xcframework-swift/README.md

 [libuv](https://github.com/libuv/libuv) as XCFramework to use in iOS/MacOS Swift project

-to generate the XCFramework file to use in your swift projects, after building run below scripts terminal
+to generate the XCFramework file to use in your swift projects, after building run below scripts in terminal

 ```bash
 cd to-project-directory